 Our pricing will vary, depending on location, travel time, the duration of the gig, and other factors.
 Please email us at firstname.lastname@example.org for a quote.

-We have two albums out, Battle Axe (released in July, 2015) and Durham on Saturday Night (released in April, 2013) and both are available for purchase at our shows and online at CD Baby (physical and digital copies) and a number of other online digital retailers, including Bandcamp, iTunes, Amazon, Spotify, and eMusic.
+We have two albums out, Battle Axe (released in July, 2015) and Durham on Saturday Night (released in April, 2013) and both are available for purchase at our shows and online at Bandcamp (physical and digital copies), iTunes, Amazon, Spotify, and eMusic.